OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 Understanding and efficient handling of most security incidents.

 ### Activity
-Security incident response process is formally established and documented.
-The documentation should include information like:
+Formally establish and document the security incident response process.
+The documentation includes information like:

 - Most probable/common scenarios of security incidents and high-level instruction how to handle them.
-For such scenarious, also public knowledge about possibly relevant 3rd-party incidents should be used
+For such scenarios, also use public knowledge about possibly relevant 3rd-party incidents
 - Rules for triaging the incident
 - Rules for involvement of different stakeholders (including mandatory timeframe to do so, if needed), e.g. senior management, Public Relations, Legal, privacy, Human Resources, External (law enforcement) Authorities, Customers.

-Knowledgeable and properly trained staff should be available also outside of business hours with defined time to action.
-Both hardware and software tools should be kept up to date and ready to be used anytime.
-War room should be defined for cases when needed.
+Knowledgeable and properly trained staff is available in and outside of business hours with defined time to act.
+Keep both hardware and software tools up to date and ready for use anytime.
+Define a war room.

-The process should also include a policy for carrying out root cause analysis and its expected outcomes.
+The process includes a policy for carrying out root cause analysis and its expected outcomes.

 ### Maturity Questions
 #### Q 1